spartacus23/cobweb/README.md

-cobweb
+CobWeb
 ======

-Cobweb, a secure and completely distributed social network
+a secure and completely distributed social network